2000 Pacific hurricane season: Tropical Storm Ileana

-A tropical wave emerged from the African coast on the first day of August.
-The wave crossed Central America and southern Mexico into the Eastern Pacific, and on August 13, a 12:21 UTC QuikSCAT scan revealed a low-level circulation, and it was designated as a tropical depression.
-Early the next day, the depression strengthened into a 40 mph tropical storm named Ileana.
-Tropical Storm Ileana paralleled the Mexican coast and reached peak intensity as a high-end tropical storm early on August 15 with 70 mph winds.
-The storm maintained this intensity for 18 hours before passing just south of the Baja California Peninsula, turning west, and weakening to a tropical depression late on August 16.
-It dissipated early the next day, but the remnant low-level circulation persisted until August 20.
+A tropical wave emerged from the African coast on August 1.
+The wave later crossed Central America and southern Mexico into the Eastern Pacific.
+On August 13, a tropical depression developed near the southwest coast of Mexico.
+Early the next day, the depression strengthened into Tropical Storm Ileana.
+The storm paralleled the Mexican coast as it moved northwestward, steered by a ridge to the north.
+On August 15, Ileana attained peak winds of 70 mph (110 km/h) winds, with a minimum pressure of 991 mbar.
+Later that day, the storm passed just south of the Baja California peninsula at peak intensity.
+Ileana turned westward and weakened due to stronger wind shear.
+It fell to tropical depression status on August 16, and dissipated a day later.
+The remnants of Ileana continued westward, persisting until August 20.

+The storm brought rainfall to much of Mexico from August 11-15.
+The highest precipitation total was 6.00 in, recorded in Ruiz, Nayarit.

 Tropical Storm Wene

 A tropical disturbance developed in the Western Pacific Ocean along the eastern periphery of the monsoon trough in mid-August.
 Located at 33° north, it steadily organized, and became Tropical Depression Sixteen-W on August 15 while located 1700 mi to the northwest of Honolulu, Hawaii.
 It moved eastward along the west–east-oriented surface pressure trough, and crossed the International Date Line later on August 15.
 Abnormally warm sea surface temperatures allowed the system to intensify despite its unusually high latitude, and it became Tropical Storm Wene on August 16.
 It quickly attained a peak intensity of 50 mph, but weakened due to colder sea surface temperatures and wind shear.
 Wene continued to weaken, and dissipated when the storm merged with an extratropical cyclone.

-As a depression, Wene was the first Western Pacific tropical cyclone to cross the dateline since the 1996 season.
 The name Wene is Hawaiian for "Wayne".
-The system formed at the second-northernmost latitude of any storm in the East Pacific basin.

 Tropical Storm John

-John originated on August 28 from an area of disturbed weather that was associated with the Intertropical Convergence Zone (ITCZ) near just outside the Central Pacific basin.
-Developing near the Central Pacific basin, John eventually entered early on August 30 and was then also monitored by the Central Pacific Hurricane Center. that was a tropical storm for several days and moved from the eastern to the central Pacific basin.
-Thereafter entering the central Pacific region, Tropical Storm John approached hurricane status while meandering erratically east-southeast of Hawaii.
-John eventually encountered strong wind shear, and dissipated on September 1.
-Tropical Storm John did not cause any damage or fatalities, as there were no reports of any land being affected.
+The Intertropical Convergence Zone (ITCZ) produced an area of thunderstorms on August 25, well to the southwest of Mexico.
+By the next day, a circulation had formed, which organized further into a tropical depression on August 28.
+It quickly strengthened into Tropical Storm John.
+Steered by a ridge to its north, the storm moved slowly northwestward, crossing into the Central Pacific on August 30.
+Later that day, John attained peak winds of 70 mph (110 km/h), after developing a central dense overcast.
+Subsequent to its peak, the storm's movement became slow and erratic as wind shear increased.
+John weakened to tropical depression status on September 1, and dissipated later that day about 865 mi (1,390 km) southeast of Hawaii.